Mayadip/Music-Retail-Insight-/README.md

 # Music-Retail-Insight-
 🎶 Music Store Data Analysis
-This project performs a comprehensive SQL analysis on a sample music store database.
+In this project I perform a comprehensive SQL analysis on a sample music store database.
 The goal is to answer a series of business questions ranging from beginner to advanced, providing actionable insights for the store's marketing and business strategy.

 ✨ Project Highlights
 🔍 Three Tiers of Queries: The project is structured into three distinct question sets, demonstrating proficiency across various SQL concepts: